SFPC/BeginningCodersBootcamp/README.md

 Location: School for Poetic Computation | 155 Bank St, New York, NY 10014
 Class Time: 10am - 1pm
 Office Hours: Thursdays 2pm to 4pm (or by appointment)

-School for Poetic Computation’s Bootcamp introduces the foundations of coding to beginners by creating visual art and animations in openFrameworks.
-This 5 day session will be open both to incoming SFPC students and anyone who wants to learn to code.

 During this week students will be coding in C++, learning concepts like variables, memory, and scope; branching, looping, boolean evaluations, and logic; functions, recursion, and events; object-oriented design; and working with media like video, sound, and responding to keyboard and mouse inputs.
 Students will become competent in Xcode/Visual Studio, GitHub, and openFrameworks.